jobovy/galpy/doc/source/potential.rst

   code for ``galpy.potential.CosmphiDiskPotential`` provides a good template for 2D, non-axisymmetric potentials.

+  During development or if some of the forces or second derivatives are too tedious to implement, it is possible to numerically compute any non-implemented forces and second derivatives by inheriting from the :ref:`NumericalPotentialDerivativesMixin
+  <numderivsmixin_potential>` class.
+Thus, a functioning potential can
+  be implemented by simply implementing the ``_evaluate`` function and adding all forces and second derivatives using the ``NumericalPotentialDerivativesMixin``.

   After this step, the new potential will work in any part of galpy that uses pure python potentials.
 To get the potential to work with the C implementations of orbit integration or action-angle